Fajitas 11

 6. Don’t throw away nutritious parts of the vegetable

 Most recipes use only the white and lighter parts of scallions but the darker parts have the most phytochemicals and the most nutrients.
 Ignore the recipe instructions and use the dark parts to maximize the phytonutrient content.
 Beet greens are also often discarded but these are actually higher in antioxidants compared to similar roots.
-Vegetable peels have more antioxidants than the rest of it.
-You can roast them and eat as a tasty chip-like snack.
+Vegetable peels have more antioxidants than the rest of them.
+You can roast them and eat them as a tasty chip-like snack.